 Aline P. Zoldbrod, Ph.D., a certified sex therapist in Lexington, Massachusetts, agrees that sexting can play an important role in adult relationships.

-I asked Johnson for her take on the new NIH stance, and she offered this update:
+I asked her for her thoughts on the survey, and here’s what she wrote:

 Sexting is not just for hookups, as a follow up to an interlude on sex chat roulette or for trolling on Craigslist.
 Sexting actually has some amazing benefits for people in ongoing relationships.
 Continue reading